02 May 2016News

 For Naila, her six months as a volunteer has changed her life.

 “My volunteering encourages me to get to know people and it has helped me not to be shy,” she said.
-“I’ve become less shy because I realise I have to, to know what the client needs.”
+“I’ve become less shy because I realise I have, to know what the client needs.”

 In addition to improving her confidence, volunteering has also helped Naila become more patient.